 For those storing a covered classic car or hot rod in a damp garage, a synthetic oil blended with higher levels of rust and corrosion inhibitors is a definite requirement.

 In summary, when looking for the best oil for classic cars, only look for one that has been formulated with higher volumes of ZDDP to protect against unnecessary wear to your engine’s flat-tappet cams, lifters, rockers, and other critical parts.

-Additionally, when researching what you’re going to put into your prized possession, look to see if such an oil was engineered with high levels of rust and corrosion inhibitors so that it protects your engine during long term storage.
+Additionally, when researching what you’re going to put into your prized possession, look to see if such oil was engineered with high levels of rust and corrosion inhibitors so that it protects your engine during long term storage.

 Finally, don’t question whether synthetic oil in classic cars is a good thing.

-As we’ve already stated earlier, a synthetic-based engine oil would be highly beneficial to any classic car, because it will withstand extreme heat, it will offer reduced wear, and when you finally get around to taking your stored classic car out for a summertime cruise, synthetic oils provide instant protection during cold dry starts.
+As we’ve already stated earlier, a synthetic-based engine oil would be highly beneficial to any vintage classic car, because it will withstand extreme heat, it will offer reduced wear, and when you finally get around to taking your stored classic car out for a summertime cruise, synthetic oils provide instant protection during cold dry starts.